riyang25/riyang25.github.io/about.md

 permalink: /about
 ---
 # About
 My name is Richard Yang.
 I'm a high school senior.

 Here's some of my current interests.
 - Physics.
 For the past two years or so, I've studied for the [USA Physics Olympiad](https://aapt.org/physicsteam).
 In 2024, I qualified for the US Physics Team, and was selected to compete at the 2024 European Physics Olympiad.
 - Math.
-My main focus used to be the [AMC Competition Series](https://maa.org), but nowadays I'm spending more time on higher math.
+I used to do math competitions.
+Nowadays I'm spending more time on higher math.
 - Computer Science.

 Some things I do:
 - I'm the current organizer of the [Iowa City Math Circle](https://iowacitymathcircle.org).